MaastrichtU-IDS/d2s-docs/website/docs/publish-fair-data.md

 title: Publish FAIR data
 ---

-## Enable persistent identifiers
+## Use persistent identifiers

 To resolve your concepts URIs.

 URLs and domain name can change fast.
-If you want your knowledge graph identifiers to be resolvable in a few years, it is highly recommended to use a service to redirect a Persistent identifier to the URL resolving the concept.
+If you want your knowledge graph identifiers to be resolvable in a few years, it is highly recommended to use a persistent identifier service that will redirect to the URL of your concept (which can then change in time).

+Popular services to publish persistent identifiers are:

 - [w3id.org](http://w3id.org/)
 - [purl.org](http://purl.org/)